Editor’s Note: Originally published on May 21, 2020, updated on Feb. 16, 2023.

 Meanwhile, offer a few units to influencers, reviewers, and friends of friends.
 But make sure to follow Amazon’s strict guidelines and policy on reviews.
 Factor in the manufacturing cost of these units, as well as any membership fees, trade show fees, or travel costs for distributing these freebies.

 Continuity is very important to Amazon sellers.
 Suspended listings and selling rights will throw a wrench in the works.
 Whenever you appeal a decision, you can expect not only a demand for a Plan of Action, but also delayed disbursements and withheld funds.

 Coaching, listing reinstatement, account rescue, and store monitoring are just some of the services you can outsource when you need to deal with an account issue.
 They don’t come cheap, so be sure to set aside a few hundreds of dollars as your sales start to pick up.

 As a new seller, you have your work cut out for you.
 But don’t assume that expensive training courses will pay off.
 Ignore the hype around ‘Amazon experts’ for now.
 You don’t need them when you start out.
 Especially not when you have countless free resources like Seller University.

 Creating Your Website

 Now is not the time to invest in a new website.
-Put all your resources into your Amazon sales for now.
-Then, as you build up a reputation on Amazon, you can drive sales to your website organically.
-If you’d like to sell on several websites simultaneously, you can also sign up for Multi-Channel Fulfillment and let Amazon drop-ship those orders for you.
+Instead, put all your resources into your Amazon sales.
+Then, as you build up a reputation on Amazon, you can drive sales to your website organically or even sell on multiple platforms with Multi-Channel Fulfillment.

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.